LksWlprn/Opus-Magnum-Philosophicum/README.md

 help you in deciding between these views.
-But first I must tell you that in a few moments my colleagues, in preparation for the next exercise, will be shutting down one of the brains in the pair that is currently communicating with your body [Fig. 3].
+But first I must tell you that in a few moments my colleagues, in preparation for the next exercise, will be shutting down one of the brains in the pair that is currently communicating with your body.
 And this is something worth thinking about.
 For, if you believe the token view, you must hope, if you want to remain conscious for the next exercise, that it will happen not to be your brain that is shut down but the other one.
 If, on the other hand, you believe the type